-Under the direction of Chief Donald Dolfi, the Whitehall Borough features one of the most highly trained, best equipped police departments in Allegheny County.
+Under the direction of Chief Keith Henderson, the Whitehall Borough features one of the most highly trained, best equipped police departments in Allegheny County.

-The Whitehall Borough Police Department employs 20 full time police officers, 5 full time and one part time support personnel.
+The Whitehall Borough Police Department employs 20 full time police officers, 5 full time, and 2 part time support personnel.

 The Police Department maintains its own dispatch center 24 hours a day at 412.884.1100 for Police, Fire, and Medical emergencies.
 9-1-1 calls are forwarded to us from the center.
 Non-emergency calls will also be accepted at 412.884.1100.